Vopaaz/big-data-psg-lgd/src/main/java/ParseReplay/doc.md

 # Documentation for ParseStore Component

-This component can extract information from a `.dem` file and store it into MongoDB.
+This component can extract information from a `.dem` file and return an `org.bson.Document` object, so as to store in the MongoDB.

 ## Prerequisite